 Mentorship for New School Leaders

-Mentoring, at its core, allows students to receive actual advice and guidance for the career they are working toward from individuals already established in the industry.
+Mentoring, at its core, allows students to receive career advice and guidance from individuals already established in the industry.
 Mentors offer students a much-needed understanding of certain topics that may not be taught in the classroom.
 Because of this, it is an important step, especially for those who are pursuing school administrator roles.
 The Southern Regional Education Board notes that it is vital for aspiring principals to receive “high-quality school-based experiences” centering on student achievement problems in order to develop the skills needed to implement change in not only teaching, but learning as well.
 If trained professionals aren’t available to inspire and teach other leaders, progress comes to a standstill.

-Mentors should be able to teach developing administrators about how education ethics work in the real world and in the positions in which they will work.
+Mentoring in education should be designed to teach developing administrators about how education ethics work in the real world and in the positions in which they will work.
 Topics like curriculum development and implementation need to be customized to an individual school or district, and those who are currently doing the job can best teach these lessons.
 The Southern Regional Education Board notes, “Investing in high-quality mentoring is an effective way for districts to secure a ready supply of capable school leaders who know from the start how to implement school reform strategies.”

 When is Mentorship Needed?

 In any field, it is important to have a good mentorship program.
 However, when individuals are working toward becoming an influential leader, they need to be able to look up to someone.
 The Southern Regional Education Board elaborates on this point, stating, “Until we provide the resources and structures to ensure that every mentor has the ability and support to manage challenging experiences for interns in real-school situations, the value of the mentoring process to enhance leadership preparation — and ultimately to raise student achievement — is severely limited.”